Free Consultation / 24 Hours a Day - (614) 500-3836

 • For over 40,000 grams, possession of marijuana is considered a second degree felony punishable by a mandatory eight (8) years in prison and a fine of up to $15,000

-Other Consequences of Drug Convictions
+Consequences of Marijuana Convictions

 Even a minor marijuana possession conviction could have a lasting effect on your life.
 If you’re a student or planning to pursue a degree at some point, a drug conviction may bar you from admission to a college or university and can prohibit you from getting federal financial aid, such as grants or student loans, to pay for school.
 Drug convictions also can be a barrier to getting a job or renting an apartment, and may affect your immigration status if you are not a U.S. citizen.

-However, with the help of a skilled Columbus marijuana possession lawyer, you may be able to avoid a conviction, get your charge reduced, or enter into an alternative sentencing agreement such as going through a substance abuse program, so that you can move on with your life after an unfortunate mistake.
+However, with the help of a skilled Columbus marijuana possession lawyer, you may be able to avoid a conviction, get your charge reduced, or enter into an alternative sentencing agreement, such as going through a substance abuse program, so that you can move on with your life after an unfortunate mistake.

-Possession Defenses
+Possession Defenses to Cannabis Charges

 There are a number of ways that you may be able to fight the marijuana possession charge with the help of an experienced criminal defense attorney.
 A Columbus marijuana possession lawyer will do a detailed review of every piece of evidence and testimony in your case, as well as the process the police used to find the marijuana and arrest you for the crime.
 It very well may be that your rights were violated somewhere along the way, or the evidence was collected using procedures that were tainted.